-If your web app needs more than 20 instances or instances with a high memory to CPU ratio or secure network isolation, then you can use the Isolated service tier.
+If your web app needs more than 20 instances or instances with a high memory-to-CPU ratio or secure network isolation, then you can use the Isolated service tier.

 You can host a web API by creating an API App in Azure App Service.
 To secure the API, use Azure Active Directory.
 You can use AAD alone or use the AAD B2C service, which is designed for customer-facing web and mobile apps.
 You can also use the API Management service as a gateway to your API.

 Azure Batch is usually the best way to run HPC applications.
 To use it, you upload the application and data files to Azure Storage, create a pool of compute nodes, create a job, and add tasks to the job.
 In many cases, you can use low-priority VMs to save money.
-For machine learning workloads, use Azure Batch AI.

 Now you know how to design Azure solutions using virtual machines, serverless computing, and microservices; design web solutions using Azure App Service; and run compute-intensive applications using Azure Batch.